 Mr. Wilson was the lead vocalist and harmonica player for The Fabulous Thunderbirds.
 They put out such greats, as “Tuff Enuff”, and “Wrap it up”.

 Wilson still continues to tour and play today, and won a Blues Music Award, for Instrumentalist in the Harmonica category.
+The award was well deserved, as Kim Wilson is truly one of the best blues harmonica players of all time.

 Jason Ricci is famous for having his own flamboyant style of playing.
 He is has become accredited with keeping the art of harmonica playing alive and kicking.